saddington/yen-handbook/1-onboarding.md

 Remember, there's a lot of work to be done but it doesn't have to be completed on the first day!
 This is going to be great and we're so glad you've chosen to be part of our story!

 Also, be on the lookout for possible "snail mail" to finalize any State or Federal requirements (we'll give you a heads-up, of course).

-/*Is this needed here? if you were given Stock Options or Restricted Stock, please make sure to file the appropriate federal "Section 83(b)" election ([more info here](https://www.cooleygo.com/what-is-a-section-83b-election/))!
-You have 30 days to do this so it is very important!*/

 Have a fun and relaxing first day!